aaas24/aaas24.github.io/_posts/2022-04-05-Ted-Talks-4-ML-Predicting-Performing-Videos.md

-Based on these features, we can identify some keywords and variables.
+Based on these features, we can identify some keywords and variables that are worth analyzing further.

-1- Regarding Variables:

-        Understanding date_recorded_year &  date_released_year
+#### Understanding date_recorded_year &  date_released_year